 Also make sure to be aware of any deadlines, required forms or other actions.
 Failing to keep up with your obligations could jeopardize your entire claim.

-Before you ever get to the point where you need to file a claim, find a homeowners insurance carrier with a reputation for great customer service.
-Companies like Amica, USAA and Auto Owners have glowing reviews from customers who had their claims honored quickly and with as little hassle as possible.
+Before you ever need to file a claim, find a homeowners insurance carrier with a reputation for great customer service.
+Companies like Amica, USAA and Auto Owners have glowing reviews from customers who had their claims honored quickly.
+And with as little hassle as possible.

 Remember that the cheapest insurer isn't always the best.
-Using QuoteWizard’s online quote request form, you can talk to several live insurance agents to not only find the best price, but the best coverage and the best service.
+Using QuoteWizard’s online quote request form, you can find the best price, the best coverage, and the best service.